University-Industry Partnerships in the Social Sciences: Helping Organizations Achieve Impact

 The workshop sessions will cover a number of timely and relevant topics, including harnessing social data for societal benefit, addressing misinformation, building pandemic preparedness in social and community contexts, supporting diversity and inclusion in organizations, shaping the future of work, effective approaches to leadership development, and understanding the impact of artificial intelligence on society.

 The goals of the workshop are to highlight promising areas in the social sciences where university-industry partnerships can make an impact; learn from previous successful partnership models; build a strong network and community between academic researchers and industry representatives in the social sciences; and identify specific opportunities related to social sciences research, education, and technology commercialization for universities and corporations to collaborate.
-The workshop is supported by the National Science Foundation.
+The workshop is supported by the National Science Foundation, as well as MITRE, Optimal Solutions Group, and the Consortium of Social Science Associations.

 For more information about the workshop, including event details and sponsorship opportunities, please contact Ted Knight at teknight [at] umd [dot] edu.